catalink-eu/tate-skos/README.md

-# Tate SKOS Subject Hierarchy
+# Tate's Subject Hierarchy as a SKOS Taxonomy
 This repository features a [SKOS](https://www.w3.org/2004/02/skos/) taxonomy generated from Tate's subject hierarchy through the use of Catalink's proprietary semantic data integration framework [CASPAR](https://caspar.catalink.eu/).